igoekce/IMDb-dataset-analysis-using-PySpark/README.md

    * knownForTitles (array of tconsts) – titles the person is known for

   #### `title_crew` :
-   Contains the director and writer information
+   Contains the director and writer information.Total records `4841997`

   * tconst (string)
   * directors (array of nconsts) - director(s) of the given title